kaustavdm/pyAvroPhonetic/README.md

 Overview
 --------

-pyAvroPhonetic provides a Python packae that can be imported and used by other Python programs or scripts.
+pyAvroPhonetic provides a Python package that can be imported and used by other Python programs or scripts.
 It implements the *Avro Phonetic Dictionary Search Library* by
 [Mehdi Hasan Khan](https://github.com/omicronlab).